irhum/R2Plus1D-PyTorch/README.md

 ### About this repository

-This repository consists of four python files, that each do a distinct task.
+This repository consists of four python files:

 * `module.py` - Contains an implementation of the factored, R2Plus1D convolution the entire implementation is based around.
 It is designed to be a replacement for nn.Conv3D in the appropriate scenario
 * `network.py` - Uses `module.py` to build up the residual network described in the paper